HassanSamine/Your-Intro-to-Electronics/README.md

+For a better learning experience go to: https://glittery-uranium-0a8.notion.site/Your-Introduction-to-Electronics-75c5897a904a462db2cc0dfe93eb1033?pvs=74

 Welcome to Your Introduction to Electronics course!
 The goal of this course is to provide you with a foundational understanding of electrical  principles, providing you with a basic knowledge to understand and analyze electronic systems.

 ### **Course Overview:**